Religion and the Russian invasion of Ukraine: Russian Orthodox Church

 Kristina Stoeckl of the University of Innsbruck has stated that "this war and the justifications given by the Russian president and the head of the church for the military aggression have made clear how closely the Orthodox Church and the state are linked in Russia."
 Georg Michels of the University of California, Riverside has argued that "the Russian Orthodox Church is providing much of the symbolism and ideology that Putin has used to cement his popularity" and that this symbolism "derives from the Kremlin’s mythologization of Russia’s historical past."
 The links between the Russian Orthodox Church and the Russian government under Vladimir Putin have led some commentators to describe the invasion as a religious war.

 Some commentators have pointed to Russian Christian nationalism as playing a role in the Russian government's motivations for the invasion.
 Jason Stanley of Yale University argued that the invasion was in part motivated by antisemitism, saying that Putin was "the leader of Russian Christian nationalism" and "has come to view himself as the global leader of Christian nationalism, and is increasingly regarded as such by Christian nationalists around the world."
 Mark Silk of Trinity College has argued that it would be an exaggeration to call the invasion a religious war, but that "there can be no doubt that, under Putin, the Russian Orthodox Church has resumed its czarist role as an arm of state policy," calling it the political religion of Russian Orthodoxy nationalism.

 Dozens of Russian Orthodox priests who refuse to publicly pray for military victory over Ukraine have been punished, including via defrocking, since Patriarch Kirill has made such prayers mandatory.
-Priest Aleksiy Uminsky, who had served as a senior priest at the Church of the Life-Giving Holy Trinity in Moscow for 30 years and presided over the funeral of former Soviet President Mikhail Gorbachev, was dismissed and defrocked in 2024 for refusing to recite "Prayer for Holy Rus'".
+Priest Alexey Uminsky, who had served as a rector at the Church of the Life-Giving Holy Trinity in Moscow for 30 years and presided over the funeral of former Soviet President Mikhail Gorbachev, was dismissed and defrocked in 2024 for refusing to recite "Prayer for Holy Rus'".
 Patriarch Kirill has mandated the "Prayer for the Restoration of Peace" to be read at the end of every church service, and a priest, Ioann Koval, was defrocked for replacing the word "victory" in the prayer with "peace".